Portugal: RPCs for Neutrons - How they work

 - The thickness of the converter layers need to be optimized according to the neutron wavelength (or distributions of wavelength) for which the detector is designed to improve the chance of both neutron capture and migration of fission products into the gas-gap.

-- A thin gas-gap minimises the horizontal movement as the electrons travel through it towards the electrode.
-This improves spatial resolution and reduces the polarisation voltages.
+- A thin gas-gap requires a lower polarisation voltage and minimises the horizontal component of the particle's range that improves spatial resolution.
 The gas-gap width needs to be uniform throughout.

 - The materials to hold the signal pickup strip arrays must be chosen carefully in order to minimise neutron absorption and neutron scattering effects.